Changsha–Zhuzhou–Xiangtan intercity railway

 Changsha–Zhuzhou–Xiangtan intercity railway or Changzhutan intercity railway (长株潭城际铁路 (Cháng–Zhū–Tán chéngjì tiělù)), is a higher-speed regional railway in Hunan, China.
 It connects the provincial capital Changsha with Zhuzhou and Xiangtan.
-The line was opened to traffic on December 26, 2016.
-A northwestern extension to Changsha West railway station opened on December 26, 2017.
+The line was opened to traffic on 26 December 2016.
+A northwestern extension to Changsha West railway station opened on 26 December 2017.
 The maximum operating speed is expected to be up to 200 km/h, travelling time between the three cities will be shortened to less than 30 minutes.
 The line uses China Railways CRH6F regional rail trains.

+Despite being a China Railway intercity rail line, it's marked by Changsha Metro map as Line S1.

 Overview

 Changsha–Zhuzhou–Xiangtan intercity railway is envisioned to promote regional economic integration of the Changsha–Zhuzhou–Xiangtan area.
 Originally proposed a regional rapid transit system, it was redesigned to be built to mainline high-speed railway standards.
 CR Guangzhou Group, the Hunan Development and Investment Group, the Ministry of Railways and the Hunan provincial government jointly established the "Hunan Intercity Railway Co", which is responsible for the construction and operation of this project.
 The first phase, with a total length of 96 km, with two branches from Zhuzhou and Xiangtan converging into a central trunk line in central Changsha.
 It will be funded with a total investment of 23.3 billion yuan.
 It will be built as a double tracked electrified railway with a maximum design speed of 200 km/h, using automatic block control.
 Initially trains only had an average occupancy rate of 25% with citizens complaining about high prices and infrequent service.
 In 2017, along with the northwestern extension the railway's operations dramatically changed, frequencies were increased and distinct local/express services were established.

 The railway was extended further north from Changsha West to connect to the Shimen–Changsha railway.
 The extension opened in 2020.